talwat/pokeget-rs/README.md

 It also is significantly (5.5x) faster than krabby which is another very similar project.

 For more info, go to [OTHER_PROJECTS.md](OTHER_PROJECTS.md).

-## Where are the prebuilt binaries?

-I cannot figure out how to compile rust to multiple different platforms with a CI pipeline like github actions.
-If someone knows how, PLEASE make a PR.

 ## What about big sprites?